timescale/docs/mst/about-mst.md

 By default, all new Managed Service for TimescaleDB services require a credit card, which is charged at the end of the month for all charges accrued over that month.
 Each project is charged separately.
-Your credit card statament records the transaction as coming from Aiven, as Aiven provide billing services for Managed Service for TimescaleDB.
+Your credit card statement records the transaction as coming from Aiven, as Aiven provide billing services for Managed Service for TimescaleDB.